LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 ![Screenshot Search Atom Editor]({{ site.baseurl }}/img/posts/ScreenShotAtom.png)

 Now that we've created a static page, we'll need to create a custom page template inside our theme. <br />
 To do this, first create a new file within your theme's root directory.
 Page templates must always start out with 'page-' and then include the page URL after the hyphen.
-So, for example: If you have a contact page with a page URL of "contact" your page template name would be `page-search.hbs`.
+So, your search page with a page URL of "search" needs the page template name `page-search.hbs`.

-Copy the code from your `page.hbs` file. <br />
+#### Copy the code from your `page.hbs` file.
 Once you've created your page template you'll need add some code to it.
-Copy the code from your theme's `page.hbs` file and paste it into your new page template.
-When you're finished, save the page template file.
-We will access this template file again once we've created our form.
+Copy the code from your theme's `page.hbs` file and paste it into `page-search.hbs`.
+Save the page template file.

-Paste the embed code into your page template. <br />
+#### Paste the embed code into your page template
-Copy and paste the provided code, we've created earlier with Google's [Custom Search](https://cse.google.com/cse/create/new), into a `<div>` element, where you want both the search box and the search results to render.
+Copy and paste the provided code, we've created earlier with Google's [Custom Search](https://cse.google.com/cse/create/new), where you want both the search box and the search results to render.
+Add a `<div>` around `<gcse:search></gcse:search>`.

 #### Save your page template
 Once you've placed your embed code into the contact page template, save your template file.